April 12, 2022

 Linseed paint can fade over time (because of the decomposition of the linseed oil in the paint).
 It decomposes spontaneously due to its natural constituents, leaving no toxic waste.
 And this is merely a cosmetic issue.
 A quick wash of the painted surface with a thin layer of linseed oil is necessary for maintenance.

-Many painters have turned to walnut oil as a medium because they are allergic to specific components included in regular oil painting.
+Many painters have turned to walnut oil as a medium because they are allergic to specific components in regular oil painting.
 Linseed oil, stand oil, and harsh solvents are natural alternatives to walnut oil.
 You can use it to substitute linseed or stand oil in paints.
 You can also clean brushes with it.

-Olive oil is therefore not recommended for painting because it will not dry and grow rancid, making it an unsuitable medium.
+Olive oil is, therefore, not recommended for painting because it will not dry and grow rancid, making it an unsuitable medium.
 The same is necessary for different types of cooking oils.
 Poppyseed oil is acceptable and has the advantage of not yellowing, but it significantly impacts dry periods.

 Linseed oil alternative to leather